French Revolution: Economic policies

 Between 1790 and 1796, industrial and agricultural output dropped, foreign trade plunged, and prices soared, forcing the government to finance expenditure by issuing ever increasing quantities assignats.
-When this resulted in escalating inflation, the response was to impose price controls and persecute private speculators and traders, creating a Black market.
+When this resulted in escalating inflation, the response was to impose price controls and persecute private speculators and traders, creating a black market.
 Between 1789 and 1793, the annual deficit increased from 10% to 64% of gross national product, while annual inflation reached 3,500% after a poor harvest in 1794 and the removal of price controls.
 The assignats were withdrawn in 1796 but inflation continued until the introduction of the gold-based Franc germinal in 1803.

-Long-term impact
+Impact

-The French Revolution had a major impact on European and Western history, by ending feudalism and creating the path for future advances in broadly defined individual freedoms.
+The French Revolution had a major impact on western history by ending feudalism in France and creating a path for advances in individual freedoms throughout Europe.
+The revolution represented the most significant challenge to political absolutism up to that point in history and spread democratic ideals throughout Europe and ultimately the world.
 Its impact on French nationalism was profound, while also stimulating nationalist movements throughout Europe.
-Modern historians argue the concept of the nation state was a direct consequence of the Revolution.
+Some modern historians argue the concept of the nation state was a direct consequence of the revolution.
+As such, the revolution is often seen as marking the start of modernity and the modern period.

 France

-The impact of the Revolution on French society was enormous and led to numerous changes, some of which were widely accepted, while others continue to be debated.
-Under Louis XIV, political power was centralised at Versailles and controlled by the monarch, whose power derived from immense personal wealth, control over the army and appointment of clergy, provincial governors, lawyers and judges.
-In less than a year, the king was reduced to a figurehead, the nobility deprived of titles and estates and the church of its monasteries and property.
-Clergy, judges and magistrates were controlled by the state, and the army sidelined, with military power placed held by the revolutionary National Guard.
-The central elements of 1789 were the slogan "Liberty, Equality and Fraternity" and "The Declaration of the Rights of Man and the Citizen", which Lefebvre calls "the incarnation of the Revolution as a whole."

 The long-term impact on France was profound, shaping politics, society, religion and ideas, and polarising politics for more than a century.
-Historian François Aulard writes:

-"From the social point of view, the Revolution consisted in the suppression of what was called the feudal system, in the emancipation of the individual, in greater division of landed property, the abolition of the privileges of noble birth, the establishment of equality, the simplification of life....
-The French Revolution differed from other revolutions in being not merely national, for it aimed at benefiting all humanity."
+Historian François Aulard writes:"From the social point of view, the Revolution consisted in the suppression of what was called the feudal system, in the emancipation of the individual, in greater division of landed property, the abolition of the privileges of noble birth, the establishment of equality, the simplification of life....
+The French Revolution differed from other revolutions in being not merely national, for it aimed at benefiting all humanity."The revolution permanently crippled the power of the aristocracy and drained the wealth of the Church, although the two institutions survived.
+Hanson suggests the French underwent a fundamental transformation in self-identity, evidenced by the elimination of privileges and their replacement by intrinsic human rights.
+After the collapse of the First French Empire in 1815, the French public lost many of the rights and privileges earned since the revolution, but remembered the participatory politics that characterised the period.
+According to Paul Hanson, "Revolution became a tradition, and republicanism an enduring option."